* This is the Consumer Version. *

 Preventive measures are selected depending on the person's risk factors and individual characteristics.

-For such higher risk people should keep their legs elevated and begin moving around and walking as soon as possible.
-Additionally, an anticoagulant drug (see Pulmonary Embolism (PE):Anticoagulation), such as heparin, enoxaparin, fondaparinux, or warfarin, can be used.
+Such higher risk people should keep their legs elevated and begin moving around and walking as soon as possible.
+Additionally, an anticoagulant drug, such as heparin, enoxaparin, fondaparinux, warfarin, rivaroxaban, or apixaban can be used.
 These drugs help prevent deep vein thrombosis by reducing the blood's ability to clot but have a slight risk of excessive bleeding.

 Alternatively, intermittent pneumatic compression (IPC) leggings are an effective way to prevent clots in higher risk people, particularly those who are having surgery associated with a high risk of bleeding or who just had a serious injury and thus should not use an anticoagulant drug.
 Usually made of plastic, these leggings are automatically pumped up and emptied by an electric pump.
 They repeatedly squeeze the calves and empty the veins.
-The stockings are put on before surgery and kept on during and after surgery, until the person can walk again.
+The leggings are put on before surgery and kept on during and after surgery, until the person can walk again.

 Continuously wearing high-compression elastic stockings (support hose) makes the veins narrow slightly and the blood flow more rapidly.
 As a result, clotting may be less likely.
 However, elastic stockings are not sufficient protection against developing deep vein thrombosis.
 Also, they may give a false sense of security and discourage more effective methods of prevention.
 If not worn correctly, they may bunch up and aggravate the problem by blocking blood flow in the legs.

 Very rarely, a filter (umbrella) is placed inside a large vein between the heart and the area affected by deep vein thrombosis, usually the inferior vena cava, which returns blood to the heart from the lower part of the body.
 A filter can trap emboli, preventing them from reaching the lungs but unlike anticoagulant drugs, filters do not prevent new clots from forming.
 Filters are usually reserved for people in whom anticoagulant therapy is not possible or not effective.

-If pulmonary embolism occurs, treatment usually includes oxygen (usually given by a face mask or nasal prongs), analgesics to relieve pain, and the anticoagulant drug heparin followed by warfarin.
-If pulmonary embolism is life threatening, thrombolytic drugs are given or surgery is done to remove the embolus.
+If pulmonary embolism occurs, treatment usually includes oxygen (usually given by a face mask or nasal prongs), analgesics to relieve pain, and anticoagulant drugs.
+If pulmonary embolism is life threatening, clot-dissolving drugs are given or surgery is done to remove the embolus.